Rethima-Reddy/sample/README.md

     </ul>
     <ul>
       <li>
          If the User role is <b>Librarian/Depatment Admin</b>, they can perform all the actions done by the user.
 A part from that, if a new books bought by libary, those book details and the storage location can be added by the department admin.
-This department admin acts as librarian as a whole.
+They can also view the list of books borrowed by students alond with their #919 number and due date to for every book.
       </li>
     </ul>
     <ul>
       <li>
          If the User role is <b>Admin</b>, he/she can perform all the functionalities done by student and department admin.
-A part from that, he/she can make a student as department admin.
+A part from that, they can also make a student as librarian/department admin.
 This privilage is given only to admin.
-Admin can also view the list of department admins present.
-He/She can also remove a person's role from librarian and make them a normal user that is, Student if they want.
+Admin can view the list of librarians/department admins present.
+He/She can remove a person's role from librarian/department admin and make them a normal user that is, Student if they want.
       </li>
     </ul>
     </li>